Code-Institute-Org/gitpod-full-template/README.md

 In Gitpod you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI you can use:
+To log into the Heroku toolbelt CLI:

-`heroku login -i`

-If you have Multi-Factor Authentication (MFA) enabled then use the API key that was generated for you at [Heroku](https://dashboard.heroku.com/account) as your password.
+1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
+2. Scroll down to the *API Key* and click *Reveal*
+3. Copy the key
+4. In Gitpod, from the terminal, run `heroku_config`
+5. Paste in your API key when asked

+You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidently make it public then you can create a new one with _Regenerate API Key_.

 ## Updates Since The Instructional Video